nkadu1/movieflix-Extended-Features/README.md

-This is an new version of movieflix which I previously developed
+This is a new version of movieflix which I previously developed

 Added features: